CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ![C720 hardware architecture](https://samsclass.info/128/proj/c720-chromebook-annotated-innards.png)

-1. CPU
-2. RAM (here 4GB, mine has only 2GB)
+*For the numbers: 1.
+CPU.
+2. RAM (here 4GB, mine has only 2GB).
 3. System firmware.
 8MB SPI Flash.
-4. NGFF (M.2) SSD
-5. Battery enable switch
-6. Battery enable screw
-7. Write-protect screw
-8. Servo debug header
-9. NGFF (M.2) WWAN connector (probably missing on your machine)
+4. NGFF (M.2) SSD.
+5. Battery enable switch.
+6. Battery enable screw.
+7. Write-protect screw.
+8. Servo debug header.
+9. NGFF (M.2) WWAN connector.*

+This is the detail of the original 32GB SSD in place.

 ![The original SSD in place](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome14.jpg)

+It is very easy to change the SSD: just remove the single screw, carefully slide the SSD out, gently put the new SSD in the slot (paying attention to respect the direction of the card and do not touch the contacts as the skin acids are dangerous for the electronic contacts).
+Push the bottom side back in its position and screw back all the 13 screws.

 ## Ubuntu byside of Chrome OS (with Crouton)